 Description of Process

-As contemplated by Regulation 21 of the Rail Regulations 2016, the reservation of capacity on HS1 will be undertaken by the Infrastructure Manager through entering into a Framework Track Access Agreement (the process for the approval of the Framework Track Access Agreement is captured in the 'ORR's Criteria and Procedures for the Approval of Framework Agreements for HS1') or a Track Access Agreement with the relevant Applicant.
+As contemplated by Regulation 21 of the Rail Regulations 2016, the reservation of capacity on HS1 will be undertaken by the Infrastructure Manager through entering into a Framework Track Access Agreement (the process for the approval of the Framework Track Access Agreement is captured in the ‘ORR’s Criteria and Procedures for the Approval of Framework Agreements for HS1’) or a Track Access Agreement with the relevant Applicant.
 The capacity rights under a Framework Track Access Agreement or a Track Access Agreement are translated into Train Slots in the timetable through the timetabling process.
-On entering into a Framework Track Access Agreement, the Applicant will request and agree an amount of guaranteed capacity on HS1 for the duration of the Agreement ("Firm rights"), subject to sufficient use of that capacity as described in Conditions J1 and J2 of the HS1 Network Code.
+On entering into a Framework Track Access Agreement, the Applicant will have rights to the agreed amount of guaranteed capacity on HS1 for the duration of that Framework Track Access Agreement (“Firm rights”), subject to making timely timetable bids as described in Part D of the HS1 Network Code, and sufficient use of that capacity as described in Conditions J1 and J2 of the HS1 Network Code.
 Details of the timetabling process are found in Part D of the HS1 Network Code and described in section 4.4.1 below.
-The Network Code is available on the Infrastructure Manager's website at:
+The HS1 Network Code is available on the Infrastructure Manager’s website at:

 https://stpancras-highspeed.com/our-company/regulatory/regulatory-docs

-The Applicant will provide a Priority Date Notification Submission (PDNS) form to the Infrastructure Manager in accordance with The Network Code Access Condition D2.4.
-The PDNS form can be requested from NRIL via the following e-mail: Andy.Brunning@networkrail.co.uk
+The Applicant will provide a Priority Date Notification Submission (PDNS) form to the Infrastructure Manager in accordance with Condition D2.4. of the HS1 Network Code Part D. The PDNS form can be requested from NRIL via the following e-mail: Andy.Brunning@networkrail.co.uk

 Requests for capacity should include the following information: